STARFIGHTER! The Iconoclasts

 She went back inside and flopped down on the bed looking at all of the old-style framed pictures on the wall.
 They were mostly of the Dantes family with a few pictures of Astra.
 The Dantes family was large indeed; it included some notorious figures in history as well as others who were more reserved but just as important.
 She embraced both her human and Gargoyle heritages, even though they have been at war through most of History.

-Thomas Dantes, who was the first picture on the wall, was human.
-Really, he was a nobody.
-He was also the first of the Force-sensitive empaths in the family…gaining his power from an accident when he came into contact with a unknown chemical.
-The alien-looking man who was standing next to him in the picture, although not part of the family but still just as important to them, was Nokkar.
+The alien-looking man who was standing next to Thomas in the picture, although not part of the family but still just as important to them, was Nokkar.
 Nokkar was a Jedi Knight sent thousands of years ago to Earth from another galaxy to defend the Earth from an invasion by the evil Galactic Empire.
 He was a mentor and teacher who taught Thomas the discipline of the Force; and Vaught and Starsha.
-Through that discipline, he became one of the most powerful business men of the twenty-first century.
+It was through Nokkar’s discipline that Thomas became one of the most powerful business men of the twenty-first century.
 It was then that the Gargoyle in the second picture came into play.
 Today she is known as Admiral Destine, the chief of operations of Starfleet Command; recently appointed as Starfleet Commander.
-Then, she was known as Demona, a vicious human-hating Gargoyle bent on destroying the human race, which she now protected.It was Thomas’s patience and belief in her that calmed her as well as the person in the next picture which Starsha smiled at with affection.
+Then, she was known as Demona, a vicious human-hating Gargoyle bent on destroying the human race, which she now protected.
+It was Thomas’s patience and belief in her that calmed her as well as the person in the next picture which Starsha smiled at with affection.

 He had an interesting story.
 A corrupt self-seeking colonel by the name of Green attempted to create a Force-sensitive being whom Thomas Dantes called Starfighter by cloning Dantes.
 Green used one Doctor Anton Severious, who was successful in the art of cloning.
 Severious took DNA samples from Thomas Dantes and mated them in a controlled environment with DNA taken from Demona.
 The result would become Starsha's grandfather Creighton.
 Thomas decided to consider him as his son, and so did Demona.

 Then, Starsha looked at a picture of Creighton’s wife Melisande Corsair…who was also a Gargoyle clone.
 Melisande was unique as well.
 She was a gifted singer and musician, and she made sure that musical talents were taught to her three children and to Starsha.
-Here, the true tragic history of the Dantes family began to come into play.
-Thomas, who was only human, was diagnosed with cancer in his nineties.
-Not wanting to die a prolonged, lingering death in weakness and pain, he took his private jet and headed out over the ocean just days before Zefram Cochran’s very first warp flight…which he helped finance.
-Then, first contact was made with the Vulcans.

 She never knew why they waited almost 400 years to begin a family.
 Nor were Destine or Thomas Dantes married….but Starsha considered the look in her eyes.
 She knew she loved him and not a day had gone by in 400 years that Destine didn’t think of Thomas.
 How utterly tragic…how utterly romantic.
 There weren’t many Gargoyles left now.
-Most have died during the nuclear war of World War III.
-Some were to believed to have left for a place called Avalon…Starsha never understood what is was…perhaps it was their version of heaven or something?
+Most had died during the nuclear war of World War III.
+Some were believed to have left for a place called Avalon…Starsha never understood what is was…perhaps it was their version of heaven or something?

 Starsha glanced at the next picture, a picture of the eldest daughter of Melisande and Creighton.
 She was very beautiful with long golden hair and seemed very gentle.
 She was hugging a small boy no more than eight years old.
 The boy was her younger brother, Vaught…Starsha's father… who was laughing and seemed to be happy.
 That picture was the only time that Starsha ever saw her father looking so happy.
 Her father never spoke of his sister that often, and neither did the rest of the family.
 All Starsha knew is that her father's elder sister took care of her father when he was a child during the first Cardassian war over thirty years ago when the Cardassians took Creighton and Melisande hostage.
 The rest was hazy to Starsha…All that she knew is what Destine told her…that she gave her life for Vaught when her planet…called Telezart…was devastated in an interstellar war.